-Additionally, undergraduate seniors who are new AMP students should use this form to indicate their
+Additionally, undergraduate seniors who are new AMP students should use this form to indicate their choice for a faculty advisor when one has been secured.

 Student Full Name: Click or tap here to enter text.

 First Choice: Click or tap here to enter text.